Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom, and Dr. Athanasios Pallis

 The rise of solar and wind power gives unprecedented importance to the flexible operation of power systems in order to secure enough energy during periods of peak demand.
 The cost of battery storage is declining fast, and batteries increasingly compete with gas-fired peaking plants to manage short-run fluctuations in supply and demand.
 However, conventional power plants remain the primary source of system stability and flexibility, supported by new interconnections, storage, and demand-side response.
 The European Union aims to create an “Energy Union” to deal with imbalances in demand and supply between different member states, replicating the existing electric grid exchange systems in North America that allow regional grids in Canada and the United States to trade surplus electricity.

 Despite expectations for greater use of renewables, fossil fuels such as natural gas and oil will continue to form the backbone of the global energy system for many decades to come.
+The transition towards green energy sources is an overstatement as there is more green energy production, but fossil fuel production is growing at a similar pace.
 By 2040, oil demand is expected to drop to levels similar to the 1990s, while coal use will move to levels last seen in the mid-1980s.
 Only natural gas will see an increase relative to the current consumption level.
 Based on an expected increase in oil prices in the long term, the trend for exploring fossil energy sources will continue to offshore locations, including deeper waters and harsher environments.
 More complex energy sources, such as tar sands, fracking, or methane hydrates, are also being exploited.
 Energy production on offshore wind farms will significantly increase, and other water-based energy production devices using wave and tidal current energy will have a broader market.
 These developments will lead to a massive increase in renewable energy, but the capabilities and market share of such systems remain uncertain.
 They will also result in a significant increase in the production and transport of fuels such as LNG, ammonia, shale gas, and hydrogen.

 2. Ports as Energy Platforms